 Mental illnesses, including mood disorders such as depression, became one of the five major diseases in 2013, alongside cancer, stroke, acute myocardial infarction, and diabetes.
 By 2023, the number of patients reached 6.03 million, surpassing diabetes (5.52 million).

-Furthermore, the percentage of workplaces with employees who took consecutive leave for one month or more or resigned due to mental health issues has increased annually in proportion to company size.
+Furthermore, the percentage of workplaces with employees who took continuous leave for one month or more or resigned due to mental health issues has increased annually in proportion to company size.
 In 2023, this reached 74.1% for workplaces with 300 or more employees and 91.2% for those with 1,000 or more employees.
 (Ministry of Health, Labour and Welfare "Occupational Safety and Health Survey" 2023)

 Dentsu Inc. Mental Health Lab began in early 2021, inspired by founder Haruka Watanabe's desire to "create a society where people can work authentically, even with limitations due to mental health issues."